Physical Nature of a River Trip

 River trips are awe-inspiring, fun, physical and a great way to challenge yourself.
 The thing to remember is, this is an adventure!
 The more you put into it, the more you’ll get out of it.

 This is a wilderness adventure!
-The weather, outdoor environment, and remote setting can bring its own set of challenges.
+The weather, outdoor environment, and remote setting can bring their own set of challenges.
 You can expect to be exposed to prolonged sun, heat, cold, wind, rain, cold water, thunderstorms, and other weather-induced events.
 The Arizona sun can be intense.
 People often find they need to wear more sunscreen, cover-up, drink more water and eat more food and snacks in the canyon than they would at home.

 Every trip provides the opportunity for hiking in side canyons along the river.
 These side hikes are optional and a unique part of a river trip.
 Hikes vary in length and difficulty.
 Some hikes may require moves that may feel more like rock scrambling than hiking and others may be short walks up a streambed.
 The more you prepare physically, the more you’ll be able to explore while on your trip.